-Sofosbuvir + ledipasvir ± ribavirin: The regimen of sofosbuvir and ledipasvir without ribavirin was evaluated in a single-arm, open-label, phase II trial, in GT5-infected treatment-naive and treatment-experienced patients, including those with cirrhosis (n = 41).
+Sofosbuvir + ledipasvir ± ribavirin: The regimen of sofosbuvir and ledipasvir without ribavirin was evaluated in a single-arm, open-label, phase II trial, in GT5-infected treatment-naïve and treatment-experienced patients, including those with cirrhosis (n = 41).
 The treatment was provided for 12 wk.
 While the overall SVR rate with the combination was found to be 95%, the SVR rates in patients with and without cirrhosis were 89% and 97%, respectively[165].
-Another prospective, open-label, multicentric study evaluated the efficacy and safety of ledipasvir and sofosbuvir combination given for eight or 12 wk in 60 HCV GT6-infected patients.
+Another prospective, open-label, multicentric study evaluated the efficacy and safety of ledipasvir and sofosbuvir combination given for 8 wk or 12 wk in 60 HCV GT6-infected patients.
 There were two patients with decompensation, three with liver cancer, and 14 with prior treatment exposure in the 12-wk group.
-The SVR12 rate was 95% in both the eight- and 12-wk treatment groups, and the regimen was found to be safe[166].
-In another study conducted by Gane et al., the combination was evaluated with or without ribavirin for 12 wk in 126 treatment-naive or treatment-experienced patients with HCV GT3 or GT6 infection (n = 25 for GT6).
-The SVR rate in patients with HCV GT6 infection was 96%[151].
+The SVR12 rate was 95% in both the 8- wk and 12-wk treatment groups, and the regimen was found to be safe[166].
+In another study conducted by Gane et al[151], the combination was evaluated with or without ribavirin for 12 wk in 126 treatment-naïve or treatment-experienced patients with HCV GT3 or GT6 infection (n = 25 for GT6).
+The SVR rate in patients with HCV GT6 infection was 96%.
 Recent real-world studies, systematic reviews, and meta-analyses have also reported high SVR rates (up to 100%) in HCV GT6-infected patients treated with this combination[47,49,167].

 There is limited evidence on the efficacy and safety of this combination in HCV GT6-infected patients undergoing liver transplantation or with concomitant renal conditions.

 Sofosbuvir + daclatasvir ± ribavirin: Data on the use of this regimen in the treatment of HCV GT5- or GT6-infected patients are limited.
 In the open-label ALLY-1 study, SVR was achieved in a single GT6-infected liver transplant recipient treated with the combination[87].
 Real-world studies and systematic reviews have reported 94%-100% SVR rate with daclatasvir and sofosbuvir combination in HCV GT6-infected patients[47,167,168].
-Data on the efficacy of this combination in HCV GT6-infected kidney transplant recipients is limited to studies with very limited patient population[169].
+Data on the efficacy of this combination in HCV GT6-infected kidney transplant recipients are limited to studies with very limited patient population[169].

-On- and post-treatment assessments
+On- and posttreatment assessments

-The expert panel recommended several on- and post-treatment assessments that should be conducted during the management of HCV infection (Table 8).
+The expert panel recommended several on- and posttreatment assessments that should be conducted during the management of HCV infection (Table 8).

-On-treatment assessments help monitor treatment efficacy and safety; evaluate drug-drug interactions; and ensure medication adherence.
-In all HCV-infected patients receiving DAA-containing regimens (with or without ribavirin or peg-IFN), complete blood count, renal function tests, and hepatic function panel test should be conducted after four weeks of therapy initiation.
+On-treatment assessments help monitor treatment efficacy and safety, evaluate drug-drug interactions, and ensure medication adherence.
+In all HCV-infected patients receiving DAA-containing regimens (with or without ribavirin or peg-IFN), complete blood count, renal function tests, and hepatic function panel test should be conducted 4 wk after therapy initiation.
 Assessment for any side effects or drug-drug interactions, and treatment adherence, is also recommended in the fourth week of treatment[13].
-In patients treated with ribavirin-containing regimens, complete blood count should be conducted at four and eight weeks of therapy to assess for any significant drop in hemoglobin levels[12,13].
+In patients treated with ribavirin-containing regimens, complete blood count should be conducted at 4 wk and 8 wk of therapy to assess for any significant drop in hemoglobin levels[12,13].
 Considering the resource-limited settings in the CIS and Ukraine regions, and the lack of any standard recommendations, the expert panel did not recommend HCV RNA testing during treatment[12,13].
 However, the panel recommended HCV RNA testing at the end of therapy[11].

-Post-treatment follow-up and assessment help in confirming the elimination of the virus and in preventing relapses.
-The expert panel recommended the assessment of HCV RNA at 12 or 24 wk after completion of therapy, for evaluation of SVR12 or SVR24, in line with the other international recommendations[11-13].
-Furthermore, the panel provided post-treatment assessment recommendations for two categories of patient: (1) Those who have failed the therapy and (2) those who achieved SVR.
+Posttreatment follow-up and assessment help confirm the elimination of the virus and in prevent relapses.
+The expert panel recommended the assessment of HCV RNA at 12 wk or 24 wk after completion of therapy, for evaluation of SVR12 or SVR24, in line with the other international recommendations[11-13].
+Furthermore, the panel provided posttreatment assessment recommendations for two categories of patient: (1) Those who have failed the therapy and (2) those who achieved SVR.